 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Pharmacological Management Of Cancer Pain, Ambulatory Care
+Pharmacological Management of Cancer Pain

 may be short-term or long-term.
 It may come and go.
 You may have pain if the tumor damages or blocks tissues, nerves, and blood vessels as it becomes larger.
 Some cancer cells may produce chemicals that cause pain.
 Chemotherapy, radiation therapy, or surgery may cause pain.
 Pain management is an important part of cancer care.